 That's So Jordan

 It's not that Jordan lacked complexity back when he was great and vicious and dazzling as a player.
-Jordan was known both as an impossible-to-solve athlete who dominated the NBA and a businessman who first crafted and then actually personally became a vanquishment-oriented global luxury brand.
-He berated and belittled teammates, he gambled and philandered extravagantly and did all the other things that professional athletes do, he coupled his unreal physical grace with heavy anger and gnashing narcissism.
-Whatever illusions once existed about Michael Jordan not being a warped, rageful asshole—the Ayn Rand ideal of a prime mover come to implausibly elegant and predictably brutal life—were clearly illusions even at the height of his beauty.
+Jordan was known both as an impossible-to-solve athlete who dominated the NBA and a businessman who first crafted and then actually personally became a vanquishment-oriented, global luxury brand.
+He berated and belittled teammates, gambled and philandered extravagantly, and did all the other things that professional athletes do.
+He coupled his unreal physical grace with heavy anger and gnashing narcissism.
+Whatever illusions once existed about Michael Jordan not being a warped, rageful asshole—the Ayn Rand ideal of a prime mover come to an implausibly elegant and predictably brutal life—were clearly illusions even at the height of his beauty.

-But he scored points and he beat back gravity for longer than most humans could even dream and won championships and sold sneakers, and so the complicating parts of the story—a story whose trajectory was up and up and up—were confined to the margins.
-There was a book written about what a seething bile-geyser Jordan was, and there were whispers and rumors, but fans understood and accepted that the ugly stuff was part of the deal.
-This amazing basketball machine ran spectacularly well, but it was fueled by garbage, ill-will, vanity, and rage.
-This was probably not that much fun for the Bulls backups getting sucker-punched at practice or double-or-nothing'ed on queasy team-plane bets they didn't want to make, but it was not a bad deal for the rest of us, really.
+But he scored points, and he beat back gravity for longer than most humans could even dream of and won championships and sold sneakers, and so the complicating parts of the story—a story whose trajectory was up and up and up—were confined to the margins.
+There was a book written about what a seething bile geyser Jordan was, and there were whispers and rumors, but fans understood and accepted that the ugly stuff was part of the deal.
+This amazing basketball machine ran spectacularly well, but it was fueled by garbage, ill will, vanity, and rage.
+This was probably not that much fun for the Bulls backups getting sucker punched at practice or double-or-nothinged on queasy team-plane bets they didn't want to make, but it was not a bad deal for the rest of us, really.
 All we had to do was watch, which was easy and mostly fun.

-It's less poignant when you remember all the people without condos and billion dollar brands and the massive portfolio and personal highlight reel that is All Jordan Has Left.
+It's less poignant when you remember all the people without condos and billion-dollar brands and the massive portfolio and personal highlight reel that is All Jordan Has Left.
 But there's still something sad about Jordan, in his present Olympian loft-style isolation and even in retrospect.
 Because Jordan was great, and because we wanted to watch him be great, his interests and those of the people watching him aligned for a long time.
-But people watch basketball for different and fundamentally less-dark reasons than Michael Jordan played it; we do it for pleasure, he did it to dominate, and then he did it because he couldn't bear not to dominate.
-Jordan was a thrill to watch—his individual transcendence was so profound that we could catch a contact buzz off it even through the television, or a 39-second YouTube video, or a freaking .gif.
+But people watch basketball for different and fundamentally less dark reasons than Michael Jordan played it: We do it for pleasure; he did it to dominate, and then he did it because he couldn't bear not to dominate.
+Jordan was a thrill to watch—his individual transcendence was so profound that we could catch a contact buzz off it even through the television, a 39-second YouTube video, or a freaking .gif.
 Those memories make for a nice place to visit.
 But for all the time he spent in an airborne state of grace, Jordan has also shown us, just by being his hard, harsh self, that it's an impossible place to live—high-ceilinged and well-decorated, sure, but irradiated into visible toxicity, and haunted and very cold.

 Previously: National Shouting Day